PINNSim: A Simulator for Power System Dynamics based on Physics-Informed Neural Networks: Case study Numerical experiments

 \subsection{Power system modelling}

 As an example for a dynamic component, we consider a two-axis generator model as modelled in \cite{sauer_power_1998}.

 \labelcref{eq:generator_model_f} corresponds to \labelcref{eq:f_update_power_system} and \labelcref{eq:generator_model_h1,eq:generator_model_h2} to \labelcref{eq:h_update_power_system}.
 For this study, we simplify the model above to a classical machine model by setting the reactances to $X'_q = X'_d$ and $X_q = X'_d$ and then finding the integral manifold such that the internal voltages $E'_q$ and $E'_d$ remain constant at $E'_{q0}$ and $E'_{d0}=0$.
 For more details we refer to \cite{sauer_power_1998}.
 Now, the rotor angle $\delta$ and the frequency deviation $\Delta \omega$ form the state \xstatei{i}, the magnitude $V$ and angle $\theta$ of the terminal voltage form \Vcomplexi{i}, and the mechanical power $P_m$ and the excitation voltage $E_{fd}$ form the control input \ustatei{i}.
-More detailed models could include higher order electro-mechanical modes, governor dynamics for $P_m$ and exciter dynamics $E_{fd}$.
+More detailed {components} models could include higher order electro-mechanical modes, governor dynamics for $P_m$ and exciter dynamics $E_{fd}$.
 Similarly, inverter-based resources or voltage dependent loads could be included.

-To illustrate PINNSim, we consider the IEEE 9-bus system described in \cite[pp.~164--167]{sauer_power_1998} with three generators (all modelled as classical machines as above) with parameters from \cref{tbl:generator_parameters}.
+To illustrate PINNSim, we consider{The results in \cref{sec:results} will demonstrate how PINNSim can effectively increase the allowable time step size.
+We observe this characteristic already for the following simple setup.
+We consider} the IEEE 9-bus system described in \cite[pp.~164--167]{sauer_power_1998} with three generators (all modelled as classical machines as above) with parameters from \cref{tbl:generator_parameters}.
 The initial conditions \xinitiali{i} and control inputs \ustatei{} are determined from assuming an equilibrium state for the load flow case in \cite{sauer_power_1998}.
-To perturb the system, we reduce the mechanical power $P_m$ of generator 1 to 50\% of its initial value and then observe the resulting trajectory.
+To perturb the system, we reduce the mechanical power $P_m$ of generator 1 to 50\% of its initial value and then observe the resulting trajectory{\footnote{Here, we apply a disturbance that leaves the power flow at the time of the event unchanged.
+In contrast, short-circuits and topology changes alter the power flow as the algebraic variables change instantaneously.
+The resulting jumps can be challenging for simulators.
+Treating these cases with PINNSim will be addressed in future work.}}.